 - Raising awareness and education about historically underrepresented and marginalized people;

-- Emphasizing each individual’s personal responsibility regarding the firm’s diversity policy;
+- Emphasizing each individual’s personal responsibility regarding our diversity policy;

-- Establishing and maintaining recruiting policies that ensure that the firm is attracting the widest possible pool of high quality individuals with diverse backgrounds;
+- Establishing and maintaining recruiting policies that ensure that we are attracting the widest possible pool of high quality individuals with diverse backgrounds;

-- Participating in and supporting activities and organizations, both within and outside the firm, that demonstrate the firm’s commitment to diversity; and
+- Participating in and supporting activities and organizations, both within and outside the firm, that demonstrate our commitment to diversity; and

-- Seeking guidance and input from underrepresented population business groups on ways the firm can better serve the needs of their respective constituencies and business communities.
+- Seeking guidance and input from underrepresented population business groups on ways we can better serve the needs of their respective constituencies and business communities.

-Bose McKinney & Evans LLP seeks to implement the Roadmap to Diversity, Equity and Inclusion by taking the following actions in firm operations:
+We seek to implement the Roadmap to Diversity, Equity and Inclusion by taking the following actions in our operations:

-- Creating and maintaining a standing Diversity, Equity and Inclusion Committee that will chart the firm’s progress towards implementing the Roadmap to Diversity, Equity and Inclusion, evaluate the firm’s goals in the area of diversity, and periodically suggest updates to the firm’s diversity policy.
-The committee will be chaired by a partner whose background provides the necessary perspective to enable the firm to maintain a successful and meaningful diversity policy.
-Because the diversity policy represents a significant leadership commitment of the firm, the managing partner will have a standing seat on the committee.
-Because the attraction and retention of lawyers with diverse backgrounds is a critical component of the firm’s diversity policy, the chairs of the Recruiting and Associates Committees will also be members.
+- Creating and maintaining a standing Diversity, Equity and Inclusion Committee that will chart our progress toward implementing the Roadmap to Diversity, Equity and Inclusion, evaluate our goals in the area of diversity, and periodically suggest updates to our diversity policy.
+The committee will be chaired by a partner whose background provides the necessary perspective to enable us to maintain a successful and meaningful diversity policy.
+Because the diversity policy represents a significant leadership commitment, the managing partner will have a standing seat on the committee.
+Because the attraction and retention of lawyers with diverse backgrounds is a critical component of our diversity policy, the chairs of the Recruiting and Associates Committees will also be members.

-- Ensuring that the firm is equipped to handle issues related to a diverse workplace.
+- Ensuring that we are equipped to handle issues related to a diverse workplace.

-- Committing to being a leader in community activities that reflect the firm’s commitment to diversity with a particular emphasis on those activities that enhance the business environment of the City of Indianapolis and the State of Indiana
+- Committing to being a leader in community activities that reflect our commitment to diversity with a particular emphasis on those activities that enhance the business environment of the City of Indianapolis and the State of Indiana

-- Demonstrating a “top down” commitment to the firm’s diversity policy
+- Demonstrating a “top down” commitment to our diversity policy

 - Conducting reviews of the work of the Diversity, Equity and Inclusion Committee by the Executive Committee, and reporting to the partners on a regular basis

-Bose McKinney & Evans LLP seeks to attract and retain top talent by recruiting from the broadest possible pool of high quality individuals, while maintaining the firm’s character and positive work environment.
-The firm will achieve these goals through the following efforts:
+We seek to attract and retain top talent by recruiting from the broadest possible pool of high quality individuals, while maintaining our character and positive work environment.
+We will achieve these goals through the following efforts:

 - Supporting the activities of organizations of law students in underrepresented populations, such as women’s legal forums, and Hispanic, Black, Asian, and Native American law student associations at law schools located within Indiana